Probate Price and Service Information

-All new probate matters will usually be dealt with personally by either Stephen Thorn or Samantha McAfee, who are both partners in the firm and very experienced solicitors in this area of work, and from time to time they may be helped by Catherine Thorn who is also a very experienced solicitor in this type of work; you can find further details of their training and experience in the “About Us” section of this website.
+All new probate matters will usually be dealt with personally by either Samantha McAfee or Pierce Arnold, and you can find further details of their training and experience in the “About Us” section of this website.

 Our probate charges

 At Drivers our probate charges are usually calculated solely by reference to the amount of time spent.
 (Very occasionally in exceptional cases we may add a value element, but this would be fully explained before you confirmed your instructions.)
-Our current charging rates are £240 plus VAT per hour for a partner and £230 plus VAT per hour for an associate solicitor.
+Our current charging rates are £240 plus VAT per hour for Samantha McAfee or £220 plus VAT per hour for Pierce Arnold.
+(With regard to any work they may be doing on existing matters, the charging rates of Stephen Thorn and Catherine Thorn are respectively £240 plus VAT per hour and £230 plus VAT per hour.)

 The amount of time that has to be spent can vary enormously depending on individual circumstances.
 Factors which can increase the cost are having a large number of beneficiaries or a large number of different assets – particularly individual certificated shareholdings.
 On the other hand if executors are family members or friends who are able and willing to take on some of the legwork themselves, this can reduce the amount of time the solicitor needs to spend and thus the costs.
 If you wish to instruct us then an individual estimate will be given at the outset of the total costs at the end of the day, which will be updated as required.